 Apart from a relatively high grade point average obtained from normal course loads, professional schools require that the student has shown a consistent superior performance over a considerable period of time.
 In particular, the University of Alabama strongly discourages students from withdrawing from courses or avoiding English or laboratory courses with equivalency examinations.
 It is unlikely that the Pre-Medical Committee at Auburn University at Montgomery would recommend any student for medical or dental school unless that individual had at least a 2.0 average or at least one academic year of very superior work prior to application.
 Students who fall significantly below this level at the end of the sophomore year should seriously consider another curriculum or accept a low chance of success.
+It is very unlikely that students carrying heavy outside work loads could succeed in the program.

-On successful completion of the freshman year in a doctoral program in n medicine, dentistry, or optometry up to forty hours of credit may be applied towards a baccalaureate degree at Auburn University at Montgomery subject to the approval of the Dean for the degree area involved.
+On successful completion of the freshman year in a doctoral program in medicine, dentistry, or optometry up to 40 hours of credit may be applied towards a baccalaureate degree at Auburn University at Montgomery subject to the approval of the Dean for the degree area involved.
 Although the Pre-Medical Committee at AUM will provide as much assistance as possible, the student must accept responsibility for meeting deadlines for applying for entrance to professional schools, taking admission tests at the required times, and actually finding a position in a professional school.